saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/testcafe.md

 ### `src`

-__Description__: The explicit name, file glob, or location of the test files
+__Description__: The explicit name, file glob, or location of the test files.

 __Type__: *object*